Conor Sheary

-Conor Michael Sheary (/'shɛəri/ SHAIR-ee; born June 8, 1992) is an American professional ice hockey player who is a winger for the New York Rangers of the National Hockey League (NHL).
+Conor Michael Sheary (/'shɛəri/ SHAIR-ee; born June 8, 1992) is an American professional ice hockey player who is a winger for the Buffalo Sabres of the National Hockey League (NHL).
 He was signed as an undrafted free agent by the Pittsburgh Penguins in 2014 and won back-to-back Stanley Cups in his first two seasons with the organization.
-Sheary has also played for the Buffalo Sabres, Washington Capitals, and Tampa Bay Lightning.
+Sheary has also played for the Washington Capitals, Tampa Bay Lightning, and New York Rangers.

 Playing career

 Amateur

 As a senior at the University of Massachusetts-Amherst, Sheary served as the team’s captain, playing in all 34 games leading the team in points with 28 on nine goals and a squad-best 19 assists.
 Sheary's collegiate career highs include: 2 Goals – vs. Cornell (12/29/11); 3 Assists – 2x Last at Northeastern (1/4/14); 3 Points – 4x – Last at Northeastern (1/4/14).
 He became the 12th player in program history to score 100 career points, and graduated as the 10th all time scorer in the UMass history with 104 points.